samaalzoubi/web2-ws25-4EverBloom/README.md

 ### 🌸 Private Customers
 - **Registration & Login:** Create and access user accounts easily (authentication implemented without advanced security mechanisms).
 - **Home Page:** Displays the most recently added bouquets as well as a carousel featuring participating flower shops.
 - **Map Page:** By clicking the map icon on the Home Page, customers can view all participating flower shops and their locations.
 Selecting a shop logo redirects the user to the corresponding flower shop profile.
+> **Note:**
+> Map is using the Geocoding API https://geocode.maps.co internally, so sometimes it can come to the "Error fetching vehicles"-failure (429 Too Many Requests on GET request for "https://geocode.maps.co/reverse") because of the limited use of the corresponding API.
 - **Flower Shop Pages:** View local florist profiles including available bouquets and contact information.
 - **Shopping Cart:** Add items to the cart, remove individual items, or clear the entire cart.
 - **Checkout:** Proceed with the order process and provide additional details such as delivery information.